EstherWangari/digital-clock/README.md

 * javascript

 ## Live Demo
-to view live demo <a href="https://estherwangari.github.io/digital-clock/" ">click here</a>
+to view live demo <a href="https://estherwangari.github.io/digital-clock/">click here</a>

 ## Support and Contact